🌙

 "The root problem with conventional currency is all the trust that's required to make it work.
 The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust."

-Importantly, in Szabo's aforementioned 2011 blog post, he suggested that his paper on the origins of money should be required reading for people debating the economics of Bitcoin:
+Importantly, in Szabo's famous 2011 blog post, he suggested that his important paper about money's origins should be required reading for people debating Bitcoin's economics:

-"Gold couldn't work as money until it was already shiny or useful for electronics or something else besides money, they told me.
-(Do insurance services also have to start out useful for something else, maybe as power plants?)
+"Gold couldn't work as money until it was already shiny... or something else besides money, they told me...
 This common argument coming ironically from libertarians who misinterpreted Menger's account of the origin of money as being the only way it could arise (rather than an account of how it could arise) and, in the same way misapplying Mises' regression theorem.
 Even though I had rebutted these arguments in my study of the origins of money, which I humbly suggest should be required reading for anybody debating the economics of Bitcoin."

-Satoshi applied Szabo's theory in Bitcoin's design through mining (establishing provable, unforgeable cost), and its digital aspect, showing that intrinsic qualities like gold's shine are not necessary for Bitcoin to be the best money in history.
+Regarding fiat money, trust is placed in a central authority (a government) to issue the money.
+With gold and Bitcoin, the currency can't be hyperinflated since a central authority isn't relied upon.
+Satoshi implemented Szabo's economic theory in Bitcoin through digital mining (establishing unforgeable cost), and the 21 million limit, proving that intrinsic qualities like gold's luster are not necessary for Bitcoin to be the best money in history.

-These are the precise reasons behind Szabo considering his work to be required reading for Bitcoin.
-As a matter of fact, in a little known 2018 interview at Francisco Marroquín University, Szabo stated:
+These factors explain why Szabo thinks his work should be required reading for debating Bitcoin's economics.
+As a matter of fact, Szabo stated in a 2018 interview at Francisco Marroquín University:

 "Well, the term mining came about with the analogy to gold mining... so, my economic theory that I applied to Bit gold, and that I... or some people at least applied to Bitcoin."

-Also, a financial researcher penned a well-written piece showing again how Satoshi was utilizing Szabo's unique economical arguments through his description of a non-aesthetic metal, coming to the conclusion:
+Additionally, a researcher published a well-written piece in 2017 showing how Satoshi appeared to be utilizing Szabo's unique economic arguments through his description of a non-aesthetic metal:

 "There are very few economic philosophers in the world today that can be caught giving an academically based argument for WHY Bitcoin should have value.
 Szabo and Satoshi each give essentially an identically unique explanation."